 Last updated on 29/10/2020 at 15:00

-During the lockdown, the way we shop for food and other essential items had to change to stop the spread of the coronavirus.
-As restrictions start to ease over the coming months, it's important that we keep being mindful of the ways we can keep ourselves and others safe.
-Shops will continue to adjust their own rules, but customers have their part to play, too.
+The way we shop for food and other items has had to change to stop the spread of the coronavirus.
+As restrictions change, it's important that we keep being mindful of the ways we can keep ourselves and others safe.
+Shops will continue to adjust the rules introduced by the Scottish Government, but customers have their part to play, too.

-Remember, don't go to the shops if you're self-isolating due to COVID-19 symptoms, if you been asked to self-isolate by a contact tracer or if you are in the shielding group.
+Remember: Don't go to the shops if you're self-isolating due to COVID-19 symptoms or if you been asked to self-isolate by a contact tracer or have received information through the Protect Scotland app asking you to self-isolate.

-From 8th July, it is mandatory to wear a face covering in shops, libraries, museums, places of worship and on public transport.
+It is mandatory to wear a face covering in shops, libraries, museums, places of worship and on public transport, unless you're exempt, no matter where in Scotland you live.

 Some businesses may reopen only parts of their shops and you may be asked to follow a certain route around the shop to reduce contact with other customers.
 You might also need to check for a change in opening hours, and any restrictions about how many people are allowed inside at one time.
 This may mean you have to queue outside before you're allowed in and have to follow markers on the floor on the outside of shops to make sure customers are following the physical distancing rules.